 4470 Bennett Road, Buford, GA 30519

 Check schedule as they are open Fridays and weekends through November 11.
 This year marks their 10 year Anniversary!
-Haunted forest opens September 21.
+The haunted forest opens September 21.

 $15 Corn Maze $15 Haunted Forest $25 Combo Ticket